 On February 14, 2007, in Kingston, a group of gay men including gay-rights activist Gareth Williams were stoned by a mob of over 2,000 people when they were shopping in a mall.
 The police failed to arrest anyone for the attack and instead took the gay men into custody and subsequently abused them even as they sought to secure them from the mob.tweet this

-The IACHR has received troubling information concerning the high levels of discrimination and violence against afro-descendant lesbian, gay, bisexual, and trans (LGBT) persons in the Americas.
+The IACHR has received troubling information concerning the high levels of discrimination and violence against lesbian, gay, bisexual, and trans (LGBT) persons of African descent in the Americas.

-Trans persons of color are six times more likely to experience physical violence at the hands of the police, when compared to white cisgender persons in United Stated.
+When compared to white cisgender persons, trans persons of color are six times more likely to experience physical violence at the hands of the police.
 National Coalition of Anti-Violence Programs, A Report of Lesbian, Gay, Transgender, Queer, and HIV-Affected Hate Violence in 2013, 2014, p.
 10.

 Out of the killing of LGBTQ persons in 2014: